-For these kind of characters there is no denial that they are Ugly as they aren't what society considers beautiful.
+For these kinds of characters there is no denial that they are Ugly as they aren't what society considers beautiful.
 Despite that, looking at them isn't unpleasant.
 On the contrary, they are considered very cute.
-Though that cuteness isn't enough to make them Casanovas
+Though that cuteness isn't enough to make them Casanovas.

 They are by no means horrendous.
 They are simply slightly unattractive and homely.
 Sometimes caused by being fat or having poor care on their appearance.

-These kind of characters are very, very ugly.
+These characters are very, very ugly.
 Not enough to be excluded from society, but ugly enough to be unliked and/or bullied by that society.
-They are often the Butt Monkey
+They are often the Butt-Monkey.

-- Dragon Ball Z example.
-According to Goku, when he tried to bribe old Kai with a Bulma's picture, he claimed that Bulma was very beautiful, as opposed to Milk.
+- According to Goku, when he tried to bribe old Kai with a Bulma's picture, he claimed that Bulma was very beautiful, as opposed to Chi-Chi.

 - In the Cell saga, future Trunks is considered a very handsome man by his mother Bulma.

 - Goku is described as Common beauty.